Unit 0: Environment Setup

 Step 1: Run the Setup Script (15 min)

 Copy and paste the appropriate command for your operating system.
-The script clones the repository, checks for required prerequisites, installs any that are missing, sets up the local application, and installs the Salesforce and Workato CLIs.
+The script clones the repository, checks for required prerequisites (Git, Node.js, make), installs any that are missing, and sets up the Salesforce CLI.

 1.1 Run relevant setup script for your machine